 Design flexibility is the beauty of a custom timber vanity

 Choosing to go down the custom made path when deciding on the vanity for your bathroom ensures that you will get a piece that is the perfect fit for your space, your functional requirements, your plumbing and your style.
-It is also pretty much impossible to buy a solid timber vanity off the shelf with most of the large stores only offering veneer or laminate options.

 There are a couple of vital functional aspects you need to consider if you are designing your vanity from scratch; what do you want to store / display and how are you going to manage the waste pipes?
 Storage options are drawers, cupboards and open shelves all of which have quite different uses.
 Drawers are great for the items you want easy access to such as toothbrushes, hair brushes, hair driers and cosmetics.